yilei0620/DeepLab-V2-Read-Memory-Data/README.md

 # Introduction

 [DeepLab](https://bitbucket.org/aquariusjay/deeplab-public-ver2) is a nice framework for image sematic segmentation.
-Details about DeepLab please refer the [project website]((https://bitbucket.org/aquariusjay/deeplab-public-ver2)) built by authors.
+Details about DeepLab please refer to the [project website]((https://bitbucket.org/aquariusjay/deeplab-public-ver2)) built by authors.

 However, the original package doesn't provide a method to read data from memory.
 I found there is a little information in the internet to deal with this issue.